magento/devdocs/guides/v2.0/coding-standards/code-standard-less.md

 layout: default
 group: coding-standards
 subgroup: Coding standards
-title: Less coding standard
+title: LESS coding standard
 menu_title: LESS coding standard
 menu_order: 7
 github_link: coding-standards/code-standard-less.md
 ---

-This standard defines Magento requirements for code formatting and style for teams that develop LESS and CSS code.
+This standard defines Magento internal requirements for code formatting and style for teams that develop LESS and CSS code.

 Some parts of Magento code might not comply with this coding standard.